TR-CERT: Activities

 Due to TR-CERT's contribution to the cybersecurity ecosystem in Turkey, between the years 2017 and 2018, the ranking of Turkey on the Global Cybersecurity Index (GTI) published by ITU went up by 23 ranks, going from 43 to 20 within a year.

-TR-CERT is accredited by Trusted Introducer and also is a member of the Forum of Incident Response and Security Teams (FIRST) and Organisation of Islamic Cooperation's (OIC) computer emergency response team, OIC-CERT.
+TR-CERT is accredited by Trusted Introducer and also is a member of the Forum of Incident Response and Security Teams (FIRST) and the Organisation of Islamic Cooperation's (OIC) computer emergency response team, OIC-CERT.